deHasara/CompileDB/prototype/experiments/synthetic/README.md

 Run each workload with setting greedy_search in method start_search_for_schema_for_generated_workload of helper_functions.py Get the estimated cost for each workload
-10. (ABI,CIP,ABI) - Root mapped with ABI, internal nodes mapped with CIP, and leaf nodes mapped with ABI
+10. (ABI,CIP,ABI) - Root mapped with ABI, internal nodes mapped with CIP, and leaf nodes mapped with ABI Run scripts-1.py with option level_mapping_1 and Run each workload with the greedy_search in search_algorithm_all_attributes.py with 0 iterations with the generated config. python3 test_file-1.py init test_db example2_synthetic.json Get the estimated cost for each workload

-12. (ABI,PBI,ABI) - Root mapped with ABI, internal nodes mapped with PBI, and leaf nodes mapped with ABI
+12. (ABI,PBI,ABI) - Root mapped with ABI, internal nodes mapped with PBI, and leaf nodes mapped with ABI Run scripts-1.py with option level_mapping_2 and Run each workload with the greedy_search in search_algorithm_all_attributes.py with 0 iterations with the generated config. python3 test_file-1.py init test_db example2_synthetic.json Get the estimated cost for each workload
-13. (ABI,ABI,CIP) - Root mapped with ABI, internal nodes mapped with ABI, and leaf nodes mapped with CIP
+14. (ABI,ABI,CIP) - Root mapped with ABI, internal nodes mapped with ABI, and leaf nodes mapped with CIP Run scripts-1.py with option level_mapping_3 and Run each workload with the greedy_search in search_algorithm_all_attributes.py with 0 iterations with the generated config. python3 test_file-1.py init test_db example2_synthetic.json Get the estimated cost for each workload
-14. (ABI,ABI,PBI) - Root mapped with ABI, internal nodes mapped with ABI, and leaf nodes mapped with PBI
+16. (ABI,ABI,PBI) - Root mapped with ABI, internal nodes mapped with ABI, and leaf nodes mapped with PBI Run scripts-1.py with option level_mapping_4 and Run each workload with the greedy_search in search_algorithm_all_attributes.py with 0 iterations with the generated config. python3 test_file-1.py init test_db example2_synthetic.json Get the estimated cost for each workload

+Aggregate results so that on csv it contains 9 columns.
+The number of rows depend on number of components in each workload.
+Get the boxplot by running with boxplot-costs-1.py.